 Greg Moore is a member of the Free Speech for People Board of Directors.
 Greg Moore is the Senior Strategist for the Democracy Initiative and is one of the nation’s leading voting rights leaders and advocates.
 Dating back to 1983, Mr. Moore has a long and distinguished history of political empowerment and issue advocacy, serving in a number of various leadership positions throughout his many years of grassroots organizing and program development at the local, state and national level.
 Mr. Moore concurrently serves as the Executive Director of the NAACP National Voter Fund.
 Prior, Mr. Moore served five years as the Legislative Director (93-94) and Chief of Staff (98-01) to Congressman John Conyers, Jr. (D-Mich.), the Ranking Member of the U.S. House Judiciary Committee and Dean of the Congressional Black Caucus.
 Mr. Moore is also the President and CEO of GTM Consulting Services, a Washington, DC and Cleveland, Ohio based political consulting firm that specializes in program development, public-policy analysis, issue advocacy and election services.
 Mr. Moore holds a Bachelors of Science Degree from Ohio University where he majored in Organizational Communications.
 He has lectured on several college campuses over his long career in advocating for issues related to equal educational opportunity, civil rights, voting rights and democratic reform.
 Back to top.

-Stephanie is a dedicated public servant with extensive experience in government.
-Most recently, Stephanie worked with Stand For Children in Massachusetts as the Campaign Manager to launch a high-quality Pre-K campaign and as the Boston Director organizing parents to become better advocates for their children in the Boston public school system.
+Ms. Sanchez is a member of the Free Speech For People Board of Directors.
+Ms. Sanches is a dedicated public servant with extensive experience in government.
+Most recently, Ms. Sanchez worked with Stand For Children in Massachusetts as the Campaign Manager to launch a high-quality Pre-K campaign and as the Boston Director organizing parents to become better advocates for their children in the Boston public school system.
 Prior to that, in 2013-14, she served as the Campaign Manager for the Massachusetts Nurses Association’s Patient Safety Act and Hospital Financial Transparency ballot initiatives.
-In 2012, Stephanie helped elect Elizabeth Warren to the US Senate while also serving as a strategic advisor for Marjorie Decker’s successful election as a Massachusetts State Representative.
+In 2012, Ms. Sanchez helped elect Elizabeth Warren to the US Senate while also serving as a strategic advisor for Marjorie Decker’s successful election as a Massachusetts State Representative.
 After graduating in 2005 from Harvard University’s Kennedy School of Government, Stephanie managed Marjorie’s re-elections in 2005, 2007 and 2009 to the Cambridge City Council.